Adaptations of Twelve Angry Men

 Twelve Angry Men is an American courtroom drama written by Reginald Rose about the deliberations of a jury at a homicide trial.
 It was broadcast initially as a television play in 1954.
-It was adapted for the stage the following year, and for the screen in 1957.
-Since then it has been the subject of numerous remakes, adaptations, and tributes.
+Dramatic Publishing created a stage version of the teleplay in 1955.
+It was adapted for the screen in 1957, and Rose later adapted it to the stage himself.
+It has been the subject of numerous remakes, adaptations, and tributes in many languages.

 Description

 The play explores the deliberations of a jury of a homicide trial, in which a dozen "men with ties and a coat" decide the fate of a teenager accused of murdering his abusive father.
 In the beginning, they are nearly unanimous in concluding the youth is guilty, influenced by their own background and upbringing.
 One man dissents, declaring him "not guilty", and he sows a seed of reasonable doubt.
 Eventually, he convinces the other jurors to look beyond their own personal bias and support a unanimous "not guilty" verdict.

 American writer Reginald Rose first wrote this work as a teleplay for the Studio One anthology television series; it aired as a live CBS Television production on 20 September 1954.
-He adapted the drama for the stage in 1955 under the same title.
+He adapted the story for 12 Angry Men directed by Sidney Lumet, and then for the stage under the same title.